xanmoy/medassist-ai/README.md

-# Llama2 Med Assist AI
+# Llama2 MediNova AI

-The Med Assist AI is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
+The MediNova AI is a powerful tool designed to provide medical information by answering user queries using state-of-the-art language models and vector stores.
 This README will guide you through the setup and usage of the Llama2 Medical Bot.

 ## Table of Contents